trejkev/Kevin---Trejos---Concurrente---2022---I/tareas/tetris_solver_pthreads/README.md

-# Tetris concurrent solver - Non optimized
+# Tetris concurrent solver using pthreads - Non optimized

 Description: These scripts are intended to solve the issue of finding the best possible game when playing tetris.
 It takes an initial state, a certain amount of figures, and places one by one,  when reached the amount of figures desired to place, a metric is computed, which basically